minhtrang4078/How-I-create-a-PowerBI-report/README.md

 ## Context & purposes:
 - This file is mainly a part of my CV, with the purpose to show how I have been working with Power BI so far.
 - To keep a report/dashboard visited by users, it is very important to consider many factors besides the technical aspect of Power BI.
-- The data is the combinatio of many resources and with fictional/ randomly generated for visualization purposes only, nothing related to the companies that I used to work for.
+- The data is the combination of many resources and with fictional/ randomly generated for visualization purposes only.

 ## Contents

   - [Quick summary in video](#Quick-summary-in-video)